acknapp/Leprechaun/README.md

 Leprechaun
 ==========

-A Web Content Downloading Application \n
+A Web Content Downloading Application

 Requires JSOUP in the root directory: http://jsoup.org
 =======